Jerry-Master/polygons/README.md

 * **Clockwise**: Tells if the angle of rotation from one point to another is positive. **_Observe I'm calling clockwise what caucasian people call counterclockwise_**, try not to be confused.
 From now on, the terminology will be mathematical:
   - Positive sense of rotation
   - Negative sense of rotation
+* **isInside**: Tells if the point is inside two given points.
+With an uncertainty of 0.01%.

 ### Operations
  Each operation can be interpreted as done to the point P(x,y) or to the vector OP.
 The available operations are the following: